Have you just been told your baby has tongue tie, or are you worried they might have it?

 This type of tongue tie is usually easy to see when looking at your baby's mouth.
 It'll look like a thick string of flesh that is holding the tongue to the floor of the mouth.

-How to tell if my baby is tongue tied?
+How can I tell if my baby is tongue tied?

 If there's an anterior tongue tie, you can get a diagnosis very early on, sometimes even during initial health checks.
-A baby may have trouble moving their tongue, or it may appear heart-shaped when sticking out of their mouth, as pictured.
+A baby may have trouble moving their tongue, or it may appear heart-shaped.

 A posterior tongue tie can be harder to spot straight away.
 Things to look out for include: